The Best States for Nurse Practitioners: A Guide to NP Autonomy

 Understanding NP Autonomy

 NP autonomy is the extent to which nurse practitioners (NPs) can practice independently, make clinical decisions, and provide care without the direct oversight of a physician.
-This is often referred to as 'practice authority.'
+This is often referred to as “practice authority.”

-Many NPs desire autonomy—to fully utilize their advanced education, training, and clinical expertise with professional freedom.
+Many NPs desire autonomy — to fully utilize their advanced education, training, and clinical expertise with professional freedom.
 After all, NPs help increase access to care, improve health outcomes, and reduce healthcare costs in the U.S. In an effort to standardize care, however, many states have laws and regulations that restrict how the NP can practice.
-This is why it is crucial to understand np supervision requirements by states in which you intend to practice.

 The levels of NP autonomy fall into three broad categories: